Community in Grief

 Center for Loss and Life Transition

 Grief is a profound journey, and gentle, informed companionship matters.
-Led by renowned death educator and grief counselor Dr. Alan Wolfelt, the Center for Loss offeres trusted resources, training, and hope-filled guidance - supporting both grieving hearts and those who care for them.
+Led by renowned death educator and grief counselor Dr. Alan Wolfelt, the Center for Loss offers trusted resources, training, and hope-filled guidance — supporting both grieving hearts and those who care for them.

-Learn more about the Center for Loss and Life Transition services available.
+Learn more about the Center for Loss and Life Transition

 Community Events Calendar